wcodewiz/gc_storage/README.md

 ## Usage

-First Create an global file.. example **database.tsx** using typescript paste the following code
+First Create a global file.. example **database.tsx** using typescript paste the following code

 ```
 import { GCStorage } from '../Storage';